City High

 City High were an American hip-hop and R&B trio composed of Ryan Toby, Robbie Pardlo, and Claudette Ortiz.
 The group's biggest hit, the Wyclef Jean-produced 2001 single and MTV-staple, "What Would You Do?", peaked within the top ten of the Billboard Hot 100 and was nominated for Best R&B Performance by a Duo or Group at the 44th Annual Grammy Awards.

-Released in May of that year, the trio's sole studio album, City High (2001), earned critical praise, moderately entered the Billboard 200, and spawned the Billboard Hot 100-top 20 single "Caramel" (featuring Eve).
+Released in May 2001, the trio's sole studio album, City High (2001), earned critical praise, moderately entered the Billboard 200, and spawned the Billboard Hot 100-top 20 single "Caramel" (featuring Eve).
 Despite its relative success, City High disbanded shortly after.

 Career

 In 2001, City High released "What Would You Do?" from their self-titled album.
 Their follow-up single was "Caramel", with a remix featuring rapper Eve.
 The final single from the group's debut and only album was "City High Anthem".

 Prior to the creation of City High, bandmates Claudette Ortiz and Robbie Pardlo dated throughout their high school years.
 After meeting and performing for Wyclef Jean, they were signed to his Booga Basement recording label.
 As Wooga Booga already had a duo, they invited Ryan Toby and became the City High trio instead.

 Following her breakup with Pardlo, Ortiz went on to date Toby.
-Ortiz and Toby married in 2004, but later divorced in 2007.
+Ortiz and Toby married in 2004.
+They divorced in 2007.

 About the disbandment, Toby said: "We did a second album, it wasn't as good as the first album, it was a little rushed.
 There was some turmoil in the group, the vibe and chemistry was off.
 We decided to walk away."

 Pardlo died in Willingboro, New Jersey, from heart failure on July 17, 2025, at the age of 46.